 We live a short ride to the Davao Crocodile Park located just along the Davao River.
-The sprawling complex includes a the croc park itself, a butterfly sanctuary, a zorb park, souvenir shops, snack bars, restaurants and a breeding facility.
-After weeks of being cooped up at home because of the summer heat, we decided to pay the crocs a visit with Adie.
+The sprawling complex includes the croc park itself, a butterfly sanctuary, a zorb park, souvenir shops, snack bars, restaurants, and a breeding facility.

-Entrance to the park costs P200 for adults and P100 for children; discounts are given to senior citizens and large groups.
+Entrance to the park costs P200 for adults and P100 for children; senior citizens and large groups get discounts.
 Upon entering the park, the sound of different birds attracts children and the child in each visitor.
 To the left is a row of colorful birds in open perches and a little further is a wildlife encounter photo booth.
 A photo with each animal costs P40.
-During our last visit 2 years ago, we we had our photo taken with a Brahminy Kite.
-Adie, then barely two, immensely enjoyed having a bird so close that she bravely touched the head of the eagle.
+During our last visit 2 years ago, we had our photo taken with a Brahminy Kite.
+Little Adie loved being so close to a bird for the first time.
+She even bravely touched the head of the eagle!

 This time we opted for a more tame kind of bird.
-The little girl is still very interested in birds but she lost her courage and would not dare touch it.
+Though still very interested in birds, the little one has lost her courage and would not dare touch it.
 She enjoyed watching daddy feed it, though!

 There was also a bearded dragon close to the photo booth but it looked too scaly and formidable for my taste.

-Further into the path was the enclosed area containing four tigers.
-We had to pay an extra P25 per head to get closer to the cages where the giant cats were housed.
-Sultan, one of the tigers, was very agitated and kept growling at the teenagers posing just outside his cage.
-When it was our turn for a “selfie”, he gladly obliged and did not scare the living daylights out of us.
+Further into the path was the enclosed area containing tigers.
+The park charges an extra P25 to get closer to the giant cats.
+One of the tigers named Sultan kept growling at the teenagers posing just outside his cage.
+When it was our turn for a selfie, he gladly obliged and did not scare the living daylights out of us.

 After the tigers, we went to the field where ostriches were roaming freely.
 Some of them were resting in the shade while being fed by park personnel.
-Ostrich feeding was allowed for a fee of P40 but for fear of being bitten, I decided to just watch and take photos.
+You can feed the ostriches for a fee.
+I was scared of getting bitten so I just watched and took photos instead.

-The rest of our unguided tour was filled with huge pythons, bearcats locally known as binturong, a few fowls, exotic birds, more bearded dragons, lots of crocodiles and other animal species.
+We saw huge pythons, bearcats locally known as binturong, a few fowls, exotic birds, more bearded dragons, lots of crocodiles, and other animal species.
 Pangil, the largest croc in the park housed in its own enclosed pool, was no fun that day.
 He was fast asleep with his mouth slightly ajar revealing sharp yellowed fangs.

 Two years ago, we had our photo taken with an albino python, after much consideration.
 It was quite heavy, even if it was just placed on our lap.
 Adie was then a little scared and refused to touch the cold, scaly skin which explains the awkward smile in the photo.